mdolab/idwarp/doc/tutorial.rst

 Parameter                                  Type       Default                                       Description
 ======================================  ==========  ===========================================   ================================================================================================================================================================================
 `gridFile`                              `str`       `None`                                        This is the grid file to use.
 It must always be spcified.
 It may be a structured or
-                                                                                                  unstructured CGNS file or it may OpenFOAM directory containing a mesh specification.
+                                                                                                  unstructured CGNS file or it may be an OpenFOAM directory containing a mesh specification.

 `fileType`                              `str`       `CGNS`                                        Specify the type of grid file.
 Valid options are 'CGNS' or 'OpenFOAM'